Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. If the status on the above command is `SyncFailed` instead of `Running`, refer to *Case 1* in the `SyncFailed` section of [Troubleshoot Postgres Database](../kubernetes/Troubleshoot_Postgres_Database.md#syncfailed).

    At this point the Postgres cluster is healthy, but additional steps are required to complete the resize of the Postgres PVCs.

 1. **This step is critical.** Store the modified `customizations.yaml` in the `site-init` repository in the customer-managed location.

-   If not done, these changes will not persist in future installs or upgrades.
+   If this is not done, these changes will not persist in future installs or upgrades.

    ```bash
    ncn# kubectl delete secret -n loftsman site-init
    ncn# kubectl create secret -n loftsman generic site-init --from-file=customizations.yaml
    ```

-**IMPORTANT:** If `cray-sls-postgres`, `gitea-vcs-postgres`, or `spire-postgres` `volumeSize` need to be adjusted, the same procedure as above can be used with the following changes:
+**IMPORTANT:** If the `volumeSize` of `cray-sls-postgres`, `gitea-vcs-postgres`, or `spire-postgres` needs to be adjusted, the same procedure as above can be used with the following changes:

 * `cray-sls-postgres`